dxw/playbook/guides/how-we-do-user-research.md

 - 1 October 2019
 - John Waterworth

+## How we create and use research plans

+It’s important that we carefully plan the research we do.

+### Planning research activities

+We help our teams create the best services when our research activities provide reliable answers to the most important questions.
+And when we do research in ethical, inclusive and sustainable ways.

+We want to involve our colleagues and other stakeholders in creating our plans, so they understand and can contribute to our research activities.

+And we want to create plans that all us to [learn, share and adapt](https://playbook.dxw.com/#user-research-principles) as we go.

+The guide to [planning user research for your service](https://www.gov.uk/service-manual/user-research/plan-user-research-for-your-service) in the Service Manual sets out a good approach to creating a plan.

+### Research plan template

+Creating and sharing a short research plan document is a great way to get everyone aligned.
+And to address any concerns that clients and stakeholders may have.

+We have a [template research plan](https://docs.google.com/document/d/11olKOHluGXL8OA-XKIvSXXsCxQ3dvOUgSUgJSw0qLm4/) that you can use as a starting point.
+But feel free to adapt it and add sections that may be important for your project.

 ## How we write and use discussion guides

 We create discussion guides to help us plan and do research activities, like